SPDEBench: An Extensive Benchmark for Learning Stochastic PDEs: SPDEBench: A Benchmark for Learning SPDEs

 \subsubsection{Nonsingular SPDE datasets}

-The nonsingular SPDE datasets include 1D Ginzburg--Landau equation, 1D Korteweg--De Vries (KDV) equation, 1D wave equation and the 2D incompressible Navier--Stokes equation (NSE, in the form of vorticity equation).
-For each equation with one noise truncation degree, we generate 1200 samples.
-We define the 1D torus $\mathbf{T}^1= \R/\mathbb{Z}$ by identifying the endpoints of the interval $[0,1]$, and the 2D torus $\mathbf{T}^2$ is obtained by identifying the opposite sides of the square $[0,1]^2$ in the following context.
-We next introduce the details for data generation in these datasets.
+The nonsingular SPDE datasets include 1D dynamic $\Phi^4_1$, 1D Korteweg--De Vries (KdV), 1D wave, and 2D incompressible Navier--Stokes equations (NSE, in the form of vorticity equation). \begin{itemize} \item Dynamical $\Phi^{4}_1$ is simulated by numerically solving Eq.~\eqref{eqn:phi4}, using varying noise truncation degree $J$.
+As $J$ increases, the standard deviation of the solution increases from about $0.25$ to $0.43$ at $t=0.05$ and the final energy increases from $0.10$ to $0.23$; see Fig.~\ref{fig: phi41_stat}.
+The statistics are similar for $J \in \{8,32,64,128\}$, but differ at extremes: $J=2$ leads to insufficient pattern formation, while $J=256$ introduces strong high-frequency oscillations.